EAkeweje/GPmix/README.md

     ```
     For all smoothing methods except wavelet smoothing, if `basis_params` is not specified, the parameter values are determined by the Generalized Cross-Validation (GCV) technique.<br>
     For wavelet smoothing, the wavelet shrinkage denoising technique is implemented, requiring two parameters:
-    - `'wavelet'`: The wavelet family to use for the transformation.
+    - `'wavelet'`: The wavelet family to use for smoothing.
 The available wavelet families are: {...} .
     - `'mode'`: The method and extent of denoising.
 The avaiable modes are: {'soft', 'hard', 'garrote', 'greater', 'less'}.<br>

    For wavelet smoothing, if `basis_params` is not specified, the default configuration `basis_params = {'wavelet': 'db5', 'mode': 'soft'}` will be used.